front door

 So, what were they like, the Christchurch lot?

-Oh, very jolly folk, very skilled, experienced with the Rosicrucian system.
-There were about a dozen alongside us.
+Oh, very jolly folk, very skilled, experienced with Sullivan's Rosicrucian system.
+There were about a dozen as well as us.
 The old girl comes over just as she did in her letters.

 She led the meditation?